gitter-badger/admin-docs/docs/source/stopping.rst

 Tomcat
 ^^^^^^
-As already mentioned in the section Starting Effektif, the Tomcat configuration dialog offers a simple way to stop the Tomcat server.
+As already mentioned in the section :ref:`starting-effektif`\ , the Tomcat configuration dialog offers a simple way to stop the Tomcat server.
 Simply open the Windows start menu, select ``Program Files\Apache Tomcat\Configure Tomcat``\ , open the tab *General* and click the button *Stop*\ .

 MongoDB
 ^^^^^^^